 You can only spend a certain amount of money on your credit card.
 Your credit card issuer gives you a credit limit, which is the highest outstanding balance you can have on your credit card.
 You can keep making purchases up to the amount of your credit limit as long as you have available credit.

 What Is Available Credit?

 Having a balance on your credit card would make your available credit lower than your credit limit.
-Pending transactions that haven't posted to credit card will lower your available credit.
+Pending transactions that haven't posted to a credit card will lower your available credit.
 For example, if your credit limit is $2,000 and you have a balance of $500, then you would have $1,500 of available credit.
 A pending transaction of $100 would reduce your available credit to $1,400.